Ouachita and Ozark Mountains symposium: ecosystem management researchAuthor(s): James M. Guldin

 - This article was written and prepared by U.S. Government employees on official time, and is therefore in the public domain.

-CitationGuldin, James M. 2004.
+CitationGuldin, James M., tech comp.
+2004.
 Ouachita and Ozark Mountains symposium: ecosystem management research.
 Gen. Tech.
 Rep. SRS-74.
 Asheville, NC: U.S. Department of Agriculture, Forest Service, Southern Research Station.
 321 p.

 KeywordsDiversity, ecosystem management, landscape analysis, natural regeneration, pine-hardwood, reproduction cutting methods, shortleaf pine, stand-level effects, visual quality